Irenexzwen/3D-genome-gitbook/chap2/image-based-methods.md

 - HIPMap: High-throughput FISH [[5]](https://doi.org/10.1016/j.cell.2015.07.035)

 #### CRISPR imaging
- Efforts to label and image endogenous genomic elements have benefited from the series of modular proteins with specific DNA recognition; these methods, which have been recently de- veloped for gene editing, started with zinc-finger modules, then transcription activator-like effec- tors (TALEs), and more recently the CRISPR (clustered regularly interspaced short palindromic repeat)-Cas (CRISPR-associated) system.
-These systems provide modules that can recognize spe- cificDNAsequences.
-When the modules are fused with FPs, they can guide the fluorescence signal to a specific sequence within the complex genome (Figure 1).
-This review discusses the imaging of specific genomic DNA sequences in living cells using these methods, especially CRISPR-Cas9 (CRISPR–Cas protein 9)-mediated genomic imaging, termed CRISPR imaging.
-We summarize all live-DNA imaging methods in Table 1.
+Efforts to label and image endogenous genomic elements in **live cells** have benefited from the series of modular proteins with specific DNA recognition; like those methods developed for gene editing **(zinc-finger modules, TALEs and CRISPR (clustered regularly interspaced short palindromic repeat)-Cas (CRISPR-associated) system)**, these modules can guide the fluorescence signal to a specific sequence within the complex genome.
+Comprehensive review [[6]](https://www.annualreviews.org/doi/abs/10.1146/annurev-biophys-062215-010830) can be referred.

+#### Tagged RNA sequence
+Live-cell imaging of mRNA yields important insights into gene expression, transcriptional events.
+RNA hairpin sequences are inserted in tandem into a gene of interest to tag it, and coexpression of a fluorescent coat protein allows for mRNA detection. [[7]](https://www.nature.com/articles/nmeth.2305)
 ###2.1.2 Ultra structure and 3D organization
  - EM based (ChromEM)
  - X-ray based